-10.2 Unused fields and dependent types
+12.2 Unused fields and dependent types

 Sometimes, the type of a field depends on the qualifier on the receiver.
 The Checker Framework supports two varieties of such a field: a field that may not be used if the receiver has a given qualifier, and a fields whose qualifier changes based on the qualifier of the receiver.
+(Also see the discussion of typestate checkers, in Chapter 11.)

-10.2.1 Unused fields
+12.2.1 Unused fields